Learn More About Genetics & Fertility

 Genetic Counseling is provided by our strategic partners at Igenomix and Sema 4.

-When Preimplantation Genetic Testing is Used
+When is Preimplantation Genetic Testing Used?

 PGT is used when chromosome abnormalities (aneuploidies) are associated with failed implantation, pregnancy loss, and the birth of children with multiple congenital anomalies.
 PGT provides a means of testing for these chromosome abnormalities and selecting the best embryos for transfer.
 Embryos with chromosome abnormalities are physically indistinguishable from healthy embryos; therefore, without PGT, abnormal embryos are equally likely to be transferred, reducing the chances of achieving a viable and healthy pregnancy.